Healing Your Inner ChildEmbodied healing practices and the neuroscience of trauma

 I found myself in a swimming pool with my lovely Mom Maggie (she died when I was 26).
 We were doing a partnered swimming dance in the water, taking turns to lead and to follow, swinging one another around giggling, getting dizzy.
 We laughed each time we strayed too near the deep end, dancing on our tippy toes our long swan necks stretching.

-Reading this reminds me how healing often expresses through my body in the form of unfurling movements: undoing taught constricting bands of trauma that can remain primed against threat many years after threat has passed.
-Because not only do our bodies keep score of stressful and traumatic events – they offer us routes towards healing too.
-Through being curious about our breath, movement and sound we can find the embodied expressions that support our healing; this will be the topic of later workshops and articles.
+Reading this reminds me how healing often expresses through the body in the form of unfurling movements: undoing taught constricting bands of trauma that can remain primed against threat many years after threat has passed.
+Not only do our bodies keep score of stressful and traumatic events: they offer us routes towards healing too!
+Through being curious about our breath, movement and sound, we can find the embodied expressions that support the healing of implicit memories stored in our bodies.

-I hope you have enjoyed this article about inner child healing, I value your comments and feedback.
+Thank you for reading this far, I hope you have enjoyed this article about inner child healing: I value your comments and feedback, there is a link to email me below.
 One practice or piece of theory is unlikely to offer all we need, but I hope this piece might land within the jigsaw of your complete healing picture alongside whatever else sustains you.
+If you want to do further work with me, read on below for a summary of options.

 - Healing your inner child – the touch you needed to receive